icerpc/icerpc-docs/pages/docs/icerpc-core/ice-protocol/protocol-frames.md

 Both implementations are naturally compatible to allow Ice and IceRPC applications to communicate with each others.

-The ice protocol implementation in IceRPC does not support a few secondary features that Ice supports, namely:
+The ice protocol implementation provided by IceRPC does not support a few non-essential features that Ice supports,
+namely:
  - batch requests
  - protocol frame compression
  - datagram transports (i.e., UDP)